mre/endler.dev/content/2026/how-other-link-checkers-recurse/index.md

 Before the individual teardowns, here's the punchline.
 Every recursive checker I looked at is built from the same three parts:

-1. **A mutable work queue** (a *frontier*), not a fixed input stream.
+1. A mutable work queue (a *frontier*), not a fixed input stream.
 Discovered URLs go back into the same queue they came from.
-2. **A visited set that is updated at enqueue time** — *before* the request completes — so two pages discovering the same link can't both submit it.
+2. A visited set that's updated at enqueue time (before the request completes), so two pages discovering the same link can't both submit it.
-3. **A primitive that answers "is everything done?"** — a `WaitGroup`, a joinable-queue counter, an `onIdle()` promise, or a queue-drain event.
+3. A primitive that answers "is everything done?": a `WaitGroup`, a joinable-queue counter, an `onIdle()` promise, or a queue-drain event.

 Diagrammatically, lychee and the crawlers are different *shapes*: